Ultrafast topological data analysis reveals pandemic-scale dynamics of convergent evolution: Methods

-In order to estimate the effect of these parameters on the number of expexted one-dimensional cycles in the GISAID dataset, we considered five scenarios.
-In scenarios I-III we varied the mutation rate under the assumption of fixed population size, while in scenarios IV and V we investigated the effects of logistic growth of the viral population.
-An overview of the parameters for each scenario is in~\autoref{tab:scenarios}.
+Topological cycles can arise randomly in neutral evolution, causing some background noise in tRI (\hyperref[fig:tri_simulated_scenarios_stats]{\autoref{fig:tri_simulated_scenarios_stats}a} and \hyperref[fig:topological_noise]{Supplementary \autoref{fig:topological_noise}}).
+To quantitatively estimate the effect of this background noise in SARS-CoV-2 whole genome tRI signals, we simulated neutral evolutionary scenarios using a Wright-Fisher forward model of viral evolution using SANTA-SIM v1.0 \cite{Jariani2019} with (i) fixed parameters: genome length ($30,000$ nt), number of generations (${N = 10,000}$), number of sequences sampled from the population per time step (${n=15}$), recombination rate (${\rho = 0}$), transition bias (1.0), and (ii) variable parameters: mutation rate per site per generation~${\mu}$, population size~$p$, carrying population~$c$, population growth rate per generation~$g$.
+We considered five scenarios: In scenarios I-III we varied the mutation rate $\mu$ under the assumption of fixed population size $p$, while in scenarios IV and V we investigated the effects of logistic growth $g$ of the population with carrying population $c$.
+For more details see Supplementary Information Section~2.1.

-The range of mutation rates in scenarios I-III were chosen such that the diversity in the simulated phylogenies are in close correspondence to the observed diversity in the GISAID dataset.
-While a mutation rate of $\mu = 0.75E-7$ substitutions per generation per site systematically underestimates the maximal distances to the root, the highest value of $\mu=1.25E-7$ produces slightly larger maximal values (\autoref{fig:diversity}).
-In fact, scenario II with $\mu = 1.00E-7$ reproduced the observed maximal distance accurately and provides a good approximation of the GISAID dataset.
-Major differences between simulations and the GISAID dataset in \autoref{fig:diversity} arise due to real-world effects like growth of population size, increase in worldwide sequencing rates, and enhanced spread of certain variants in the phylogeny.

-In order to keep the overall runtime and memory usage at a reasonable level, we extrapolated results of the persistent homology analysis for smaller simulated datasets to the size of the GISAID dataset.
-For all scenarios we produced 100 simulations for each of the following values of the effective population $p$ (resp. carrying capacity $c$): $100, 500, 1000, 2500, 5000, 7500, 10^4, 10^5$.
-Additionally, we included $5$ simulations for $p=10^6$ to achieve a better support of the extrapolation fit.
-For each value of $p$ we randomly chose 60\% of the simulations as training data, used to determine the parameters of different models in a non-linear least squares fit, while the remaining 40\% were dedicated for later validation and comparison of the models.

-For each scenario we considered a quadratic, cubic, powerlaw and exponential model for the observed points $(x_i,y_i)$, and linear and powerlaw fits for the squared residuals $(y_i-y_\mathrm{fit}(x_i))^2$ in the training data (\autoref{fig:models}).
-In each model, we then used the resulting fits $\mathrm{mean}(x)$ and $\mathrm{var}(x)$ as estimators for the mean and variance of an underlying Panjer $(a,b,0)$-class distribution \cite{Panjer1981, Sundt1981}.
-The quantiles of the observed number of cycles in the training data fit the quantiles of the Panjer distribution with corresponding mean and variance remarkably well, see \autoref{fig:qqplots}.